 This EEPROM location contains the device address.
-By convention the address is set to values between the values 97 to 122, no checking is made by the device.
+It is important to set the address between the values 97 to 122, no checking is made by the device.

 18.2.2.
 ACK character

 By default this is 6 but can be changed using the EERPOM Write command.
 The effect will not be implemented until the device is reset.